twmeehan/matter-tests/README.md

 | |                     | `mu_1`         | 0.382           |
 | |                     | `mu_2`         | 0.644           |

-In the MCC-based models, one must also choose a corresponding hardening law, either 1) an exponential explicit law `ExpExpl`, 2) a hyperbolic sine explicit law `SinhExpl` or 3) an exponential implicit law `ExpImpl`.
+In the MCC-based models, one must also choose a corresponding hardening law, either
+1) an exponential explicit law `ExpoExpl`,
+2)  a hyperbolic sine explicit law `SinhExpl`,
+3) an exponential implicit law `ExpoImpl`,
+4) a hyperbolic sine implicit law `SinhImpl`.

+## Limitations

+* Optimized for dense (not sparse) topologies.
+On sparse topologies, the simulations can be rather slow.
+This follows from the chosen grid data format, which may be replaced in the future.
+However, the current choice keeps the code simple and organized.

+* Supports only single-materials, however, one can easily extend this to multi-material problems.
+E.g., one can create particle quantities for the relevant material parameters (see `data_structures.hpp`) which can then be used in the material models (see, e.g., `plasticity.cpp`)

 ### Troubleshooting

-* On Mac, if OpenMP was installed through Homebrew, you might need to use the following CMake options when building, depending on your version:
+* On Mac, especially if OpenMP was installed through Homebrew, you might need to specify certiain paths for CMake, e.g.,
 `cmake -DCMAKE_BUILD_TYPE=Release -DOpenMP_CXX_FLAG="-Xclang -fopenmp" -DOpenMP_CXX_INCLUDE_DIR=/opt/homebrew/opt/libomp/include -DOpenMP_CXX_LIB_NAMES=libomp -DOpenMP_C_FLAG="-Xclang -fopenmp" -DOpenMP_C_INCLUDE_DIR=/opt/homebrew/opt/libomp/include -DOpenMP_C_LIB_NAMES=libomp -DOpenMP_libomp_LIBRARY=/opt/homebrew/opt/libomp/lib/libomp.dylib ..`

 * Eigen error?
 Remember to specify vectors with 3 elements for 3D problems and 2 elements for 2D problems.
 The dimension of the problem is chosen as a global variable in `tools.hpp`.